 Typically the thickness of the welding rod should be matched with the thickness of the metal you are working with, as is recommended by Summit College.

-You may find a keychain metal thickness gauge , such as this one made by YESWELDER (check the latest price on Amazon here), helpful for finding the thickness of the metal you plan to be working with.
+You may find a keychain metal thickness gauge, such as the one made by YESWELDER, helpful for finding the thickness of the metal you plan to be working with.

 The amount of current a welding rod can safely handle depends upon its diameter.